TBD54566975/technical-steering-committee/rfcs/rfc1/README.md

 Each major decision starts as an RFC.
 Everyone is invited to discuss the proposal and work towards a shared understanding of the tradeoffs.
 After consensus-building among stakeholders for the RFC, the final decision to accept or reject an RFC is made by the Technical Steering Committee (TSC).
 The responsibility of the TSC is to weigh the tradeoffs and to make a decision in light of the overall direction of the relevant specification or project.
 Though sometimes arduous, this deliberation is the secret sauce for quality.

-This RFC defines the RFC Process itself.
+This RFC defines the RFC process itself.

 ## Motivation